Prefigurative politics

-Prefigurative politics are the modes of organization and social relationships that strive to reflect the future society being sought by the group.
-According to Carl Boggs, who coined the term, the desire is to embody "within the ongoing political practice of a movement [...] those forms of social relations, decision-making, culture, and human experience that are the ultimate goal".
+Prefigurative politics are modes of organization and social relationships that strive to reflect the future society being sought by a group.
+In practice, they involve building a new society "within the shell of the old" by living out the values and social structures the group desires for the future.

-Besides this definition, Leach also gave light to the definition of the concept stating that the term "refers to a political orientation based on the premise that the ends a social movement achieves are fundamentally shaped by the means it employs, and that movement should therefore do their best to choose means that embody or prefigure the kind of society they want to bring about".
+According to Carl Boggs, who coined the term, prefigurative politics aims to embody "within the ongoing political practice of a movement [...] those forms of social relations, decision-making, culture, and human experience that are the ultimate goal," thus aligning the means and the ends of social change.
+Prefigurative politics are sometimes justified based on the premise that the ends a social movement can achieve are "fundamentally shaped by the means it employs."
 Prefigurativism is the attempt to enact prefigurative politics.